illuminatech/url-trailing-slash/README.md

 ### Resource Routes <span id="resource-routes"></span>

 You can define trailing slash presence for resource URLs using the same notation as for regular routes.
-In case resource name is specified with trailing slash all its URLs will have it.
+In case resource name is specified with trailing slash, all its URLs will have it.
 For example:

 ```php
 <?php